 That's why, as most single moms and dads would be the first to say, single-parenting is a stiff challenge even under the most favorable circumstances.
 In light of this, we would counsel anyone who is considering this option to proceed prayerfully and with great care.
 Single women need to be aware that it isn't easy to raise kids – especially boys – without a man in the home.
 Academic research has demonstrated the indispensable nature of a father's protective influence.
 It's an influence that a woman can't supply on her own, and it contributes to virtually every measure of domestic well-being.
 Unmarried females who are considering adoption would be will want to give this aspect of the situation some serious thought before moving ahead.
-In this regard, we would recommend reading Chapter 10 of Bringing Up Boys, "Single Parents and Grandparents," authored by Dr. James Dobson, Founder of Focus on the Family.
+In this regard, we would recommend reading Chapter 10 of Bringing Up Boys, "Single Parents and Grandparents," authored by Dr. James Dobson, founder of Focus on the Family.

 Of course, on the flip side, single men must consider how they will compensate for a lack of the "nurturing" aspects that a mother brings to the home and parenting.
 Mothers are more likely to focus on providing emotional comfort and security, as well as stimulating the development of relational skills.
 They often are more sympathetic to a child's concerns and can provide the gentle encouragement needed to fortify youngsters against the challenges of their world.
 Both gender roles are of immeasurable significance, and an individual must consider how to address these concerns in a creative and intentional way as he or she evaluates whether to become a single parent.

 We also feel that it's important to make a careful assessment of your resources.
 Are you financially capable of providing for a child's material needs?
 Will you have the support of friends and extended family?
 Have you thought about education and spiritual training?
 Are your current living quarters large enough to accommodate another person?
-Here at Focus on the Family we have a staff of counselors available who would be happy to take your call.
+If you'd like to discuss your questions and concerns at greater length with a member of our staff, one of our counselors will be happy to take your call.
 Each is a committed Christian and a licensed family therapist.

-Fostering or Adopting Children from Difficult Backgrounds (resource list)
+Fostering or Adopting Children From Difficult Backgrounds (resource list)